Dental Visits While You Are Pregnant

 After Your Baby Arrives

-Did you know that babies who nap or sleep at night with a bottle containing anything but plain water can develop baby bottle tooth decay?
+Did you know that babies who nap or sleep at night with a bottle containing anything, but plain water can develop early childhood caries, also known as baby bottle tooth decay?
 This happens when sugary liquids pool around an infant's or toddler's teeth and gums for long periods.
 Even liquids that are good for the baby, such as milk, formula, breast milk and fruit juices contain natural sugars that can cause decay.
 Resist the temptation to allow your baby to fall asleep with a bottle containing a sweet or sugary liquid.

 Caring for Your Baby's Teeth

 Starting at birth, clean your baby's gums with a damp, soft cloth or gauze pad after each feeding.
 Begin brushing your baby's teeth with a small soft toothbrush as soon as the first tooth appears, usually around six months.
 Continue cleaning gums in the toothless areas.
-Your child should have their first visit to the dentist around his or her first birthday.
+Your child should have their first visit to the dentist by their first birthday.

 Pregnancy is a great time to renew or establish good oral health habits.
 Your oral health does matter during your pregnancy - not only to you but also to your baby.
 Choose to make a healthy difference in your life and your baby's by taking care of your oral health during pregnancy.